Vy\=akarana: A Colorless Green Benchmark for Syntactic Evaluation in Indic Languages: Experiments In this section we discuss the experiments with the Hindi language data. Corresponding details about the experiments with the Tamil language data can be found in Appendix .

 \subsection{Probing Results}

-Overall, due to the lack of semantic and lexical cues and a larger test-set, all the models find the CG-HDTB data more challenging than the HDTB data.
-Given the considerably larger scale (model and pre-training data) of the XLM-R model, for the token-level tasks (POS and GCM), it significantly outperforms the other models on both the HDTB, and the CG-HDTB data.
-Whereas, for the sentence-level tasks (STDP and SVA), mBERT and DistilmBERT perform better than the rest of the models.
+Overall, due to the lack of semantic and lexical cues, and a larger test-set, all the models find the CG-HDTB data more challenging than the HDTB data (Table~\ref{tab:results-last-best}).
+The performance across all the models and tasks further deteriorates with the code-switched csCG-HDTB data.
+Given the considerably larger scale (model and pre-training data) of the XLM-R model, for the token-level tasks (POS and GCM), it significantly outperforms the other models for all the three treebanks.
+Whereas, for the sentence-level tasks (STDP and SVA), mBERT and DistilmBERT perform better than the rest of the models for HDTB and CG-HDTB data.
 This might be explained by the sentence-level pre-training tasks (Next Sentence Prediction) used by mBERT and DistilmBERT.
+Overall, for Hindi data, mBERT shows the best average weighted-F1 scores across the four tasks, and the Indic models perform the worst.
+On the other hand, XLM-R significantly outperforms the rest of the models under a code-switched Hindi-English setting (Table~\ref{tab:results-last-best}).

 Even though the IndicBERT and MuRIL models outperform mBERT and XLM-R on many downstream NLU tasks \citep{kakwani-etal-2020-indicnlpsuite, muril-2021}, they consistently fail to catch-up in syntactic evaluation.
 Even DistilmBERT, a relatively smaller model, outperforms IndicBERT and MuRIL across all the tasks.
 There might be multiple plausible reasons behind this finding.
 Both IndicBERT, and MuRIL perform masked word/token language modeling and do not have a sentence-level pre-training task.
-Hence, while they are outperformed by mBERT and DistilmBERT, they outperform XLM-R on most of the sentence-level tasks.
-Moreover, they are significantly smaller in architecture size (IndicBERT) and dataset size as compared to the other models. mBERT, XLM-R, and DistilmBERT are highly multilingual language models, pre-trained on $100+$ languages.
+Hence, while they are outperformed by mBERT and DistilmBERT, they outperform XLM-R on most of the sentence-level tasks with Hindi data.
+Moreover, they are significantly smaller in architecture size (IndicBERT) and dataset size as compared to the other models. mBERT, XLM-R, and DistilmBERT are highly multilingual language models, pre-trained on more than 100 languages.
 This might provide them with the linguistic and typological generalization required for modeling morphosyntax more efficiently than Indic models, which are only trained on a handful of Indic languages and English.
-The MuRIL model is pre-trained with parallel translated and transliterated sentences in Indic languages and their English counterparts.
-This might make the model more suitable for testing on code/script mixed data.
+Even though the MuRIL model is pre-trained with artificially generated parallel translated and transliterated sentences in Indic languages and their English counterparts, it is outperformed by XLM-R on the csCG-HDTB Hindi-English code-switched data.
+The XLM-R model has a small amount of natural code-switched data in its pre-training corpus, which might be the reason behind its dominance under the code-switching setting.